bomonike/bomonike.github.io/countries.md

 * "French Guiana" is an overseas territory of France, with a capital is Cayenne.
 If someone says “Guiana,” they usually mean the region; if they say “Guyana,” they mean the country.

 * Jersey and Guernsey are separate Bailiwicks (legal areas of jurisdiction) collectively called the "Channel Islands".
 The islands are possessions of the Crown, not UK regions or overseas territories.
 Their constitutional link is directly with the Crown rather than with Parliament.
 The UK government is responsible for defence and international representation, but the islands run most domestic affairs themselves.
 Residents are British citizens, but Channel Islands law and taxes can differ from UK law.
 Island laws require Crown assent (via Privy Council) to become final, so the Crown/UK has ultimate constitutional oversight.

+* "Swaziland" is the former name of the southern African country now officially known as the Kingdom of Eswatini.
+Eswatini is Africa's last absolute monarchy.
+The name was changed in April 2018 by King Mswati III to mark the 50th anniversary of the country's independence from British rule and to reclaim its pre-colonial identity.
+"Eswatini," means "land of the Swazis" in the local Swati language.

+* "Timor-Leste" is the official name of "East Timor".
+"Timor" comes from the Malay word for "east."
+"Leste" is the Portuguese word for east.
+So the country's name is essentially "East East", as it occupies the eastern half of the island of Timor, north of Australia.
+After being colonized by Portugal, it declared independence in 1975 but was almost immediately invaded and occupied by Indonesia.
+It wasn't until May 20, 2002 that East Timor finally achieved full independence, becoming the first new sovereign state of the 21st century.

+* Although the <strong>Vatican City</strong> has +379 as its official country code is, it not used because their telephone system is integrated with Italy's country code +39.
+Call that, followed by the area code for Rome 06, and then the local number 698xxxxx.

 ## Passport Index